ottenwbe/bosh-install/README.md

     secret_key=..." >> terraform.tfvars
     ```

 1. Execute the rollout script to deploy a jumbox and from there a bosh director.
 For internet access an auxilluary nat instance will be rolled out.

     ```bash
     ./rollout.sh
     ```

- 2. To destroy you environment
+1. To destroy your environment

     ```bash
     ./destroy.sh